Consensys/EthOn/EthOn_glossary.md

 A scalar value equal to the number of Wei to be transferred to the Message call's recipient.
 In the case of Contract creation it is the initial balance of the Contract Account, paid by the sending Account.
 ## W
 ### WorldState
-The world state, is a mapping between addresses (160-bit identifiers) and Account states (a data structure serialised as Recursive Length Prefix).
+The world state, is a mapping between addresses (160-bit identifiers) of all Accounts and their States (a data structure serialised as Recursive Length Prefix).
 The mapping is not stored on the Blockchain itself but in a modified Merkle Patricia tree.
 An individual state is identified by the root hash of the trie.
 ## X
 ## Y
 ## Z